creativepulse/sitex/README.md

 sitex
 =====

-Sitex (Simple Text) is an app that outputs plain text content on a website without filtering
+Sitex (Simple Text) outputs plain text content on a website without filtering.
+Sitex is released as a widget for WordPress and as a module for Joomla!.